9 days from £3225pp plus international flights.

 This holiday is full of enough activity, excitement and unforgettable experiences to last a lifetime, and you might not be just falling for wild dogs!

 You'll arrive in Maun where a representative will meet you and help you board the light aircraft to Kwara in the Okavango Delta.
-Your destination is Little Kwara, a 5-tent camp offering secluded and luxurious accommodation.
+Your destination is Splash, an excellent tented camp offering secluded and luxurious accommodation.
 It's the perfect place to unwind after your flight, on your shaded veranda or with other guests in the open-sided lounge while enjoying a drink from the bar.
 Full board

 Safari time!
 All the game viewing activities are included in your stay, giving you a choice of game drives, guided walks, boat and mokoro trips.
 You'll usually have two activities a day, in the early morning and following afternoon tea, leaving the middle of day free for relaxation.
 If you plump for a game drive you'll have a tracker as well as a guide to optimise sightings.
 Lion, leopard and cheetah are among the predators often seen here.
 The afternoon safari includes an exciting night drive spotting nocturnal species.
 Back in camp you'll be served a hearty, home-cooked dinner.
 Full board

 Today you can take to the water in a traditional mokoro, with your guide poling you gently along the labyrinthine waterways.
 It's a relaxing way to see wildlife, sitting back on the padded seat and seeing animals at eye-level.
-You'll have morning tea or coffee on an island, followed by the chance to stretch your legs with a short walk in the bush.
-Little Kwara also has a double deck boat which allows you to see further from your higher vantage point, taking in not only the waterways but the floodplains beyond.
+You may also have the chance to stretch your legs with a short walk in the bush, an opportunity to concentrate on the finer details such as plants, insects and tracks, which cannot be easily observed from a vehicle, all of which adds another aspect to your safari experience.
 Full board

 This morning you'll be transferred to the airstrip for the 20-minute flight to Lagoon Camp.
 The camp offers the same high standard of accommodation and service as Little Kwara, so you'll soon feel at home.
 The lounge leads out to a swimming pool and large deck, with great views of the Khwai River.
 There'll be time for a game drive or boat cruise this afternoon, giving you a glimpse into what the Kwando Concession has to offer.
 Tonight you'll sit down to dinner at the long table, for some tasty food and lively conversation.
 Full board